11BelowStudio/HECC-IT/Technical Documentation/Final version development.md

 discussion on the testing and final product of HECC-IT, in the [Final version of HECC-IT](./final%20version%20of%20HECC-IT.md) document.

+For some more specific information regarding the HECC-IT codebase, please refer either to the JavaDoc-format documentation for the codebase (within the [../JavaDocs.zip](../JavaDocs.zip) folder), or, if you would prefer a very brief overview of what each class does, please refer to the package-level readmes within the [../src](../src) folder.

 ## Part 3: *Backblast*

+With the tool produced, I used it to write the game *Backblast*.
+The development of *Backblast*, along with the thought process behind each part of it, and a brief discussion of how the final product failed to meet up to expectations, is discussed in full within the [Backblast.md](./Backblast.md) document.
+An overview of the structure of this game, as viewed by OH-HECC, can also be seen at the end of that document.